 |Educational variant:||Part-time, Full-time|

-* To emphasize the importance of the oceans and seas to all aspects of human endeavour and survival.
+* To emphasise the importance of the oceans and seas to all aspects of human endeavour and survival

-* To underpin the professionalization of the maritime security industry.
+* To underpin the professionalisation of the maritime security industry

 * Public Shipping Law (20 credits)

 * Marine Insurance (10 credits)